46 free Zuma games · No download · No signup · Plays in any browser

 Zuma history is more than the story of one game — it's a thread that runs from late-1990s puzzle arcades through PopCap's 2003 breakthrough, the EA acquisition in 2011, and the long afterlife of marble-shooter clones still played in browsers today.
 Articles in this section trace those years with dates, sources, and context, not nostalgia for its own sake.

-When was the original Zuma released?
+When did the original Zuma come out?

 What happened to PopCap Games?